 In the Mystery-Schools, those ancient centers of training that the philosophers attended in order to learn things not ordinarily given out, the complete constitution of both man and the universe was studied.
-That is why in the days of the ministry of the Master Jesus he said to his disciples: to the multitudes I speak in parables, but to you I reveal the Mysteries.
+That is why in the days of the ministry of Jesus he said to his disciples: to the multitudes I speak in parables, but to you I reveal the Mysteries.

 Sometimes man was divided into four elements, at other times into five, but more generally either the three basic principles were stressed, as did St. Paul, or they were expanded into seven.
-The particular method used is secondary to the fact that all Scriptures tell the selfsame story of God or Divinity periodically manifesting a part of Itself, a portion of Its qualities, for the benefit of all creation.
+The particular method used is secondary to the fact that all scriptures tell the selfsame story of God or Divinity periodically manifesting a part of itself, a portion of its qualities, for the benefit of all creation.
 That is why we are here: to give our individual god-spark an opportunity to have further experience through what we may call the hierarchies of life.
 That god-spark is the very highest pinnacle of our being, but at this stage in our evolution has many encasements of varying degrees of materiality.